 There are four options to drive to Sekumpul.
 Remember that traffic will be heavy as you leave and enter the main city areas.

-1. Rent a motorbike/scooter – If you’re comfortable with riding a motorbike/scooter, it’s a cheaper option and you’re flexible with your schedule.
+1. Rent a motorbike/scooter – If you’re comfortable with riding a motorbike/scooter, it’s a budget-friendly and affordable option and you’re flexible with your schedule.
 Here are some places to get a motorbike: